 In 2001, BRA Dominicana, Inc. was incorporated in the Dominican Republic as a Dominican-based non-governmental organization, charged by the Batey Relief Alliance’s constitution to carry out its humanitarian mission and implement projects on its behalf.
 BRA Dominicana operates the organization’s regional headquarters in Santo Domingo with a local Executive Director, technical and administrative staff and Board of Directors; hosts and manages dozens of international volunteers annually; and execute various programs together with the Batey Relief Alliance in the province of Monte Plata.
 Each year, BRA distributes millions of dollars of in-kind resources to local partner organizations, building its capacity to serve more than 100,000 beneficiaries living in other impoverished and vulnerable rural, urban and border communities.

-In 2011, President Clinton invited BRA to become member of the Clinton Global Initiative.
+In 2011, President Clinton invited the Batey Relief Alliance (BRA) to become member of the Clinton Global Initiative.
 BRA is also member of the Global Health Council; and is affiliated with the NGO Section of the United Nations Department of Public Information.